oliversarmy/oliversarmy.github.io/_posts/2015-7-01-MajoricSystem.md

 ## Majoric Example

-I'm going to use the following letters to generate peoples names
+I'm going to limit the example to the following letters to generate peoples names.

 ```
 1  2  3  4  5  6  7  8  9  0
 a  b  c  d  e  f  g  h  n  s
 ```

-Thus, apart from letters n and s, all letters are in their natural ordering:
+Thus, apart from letters n and s, all letters are in alphabetical ordering.

 My apologies to anyone I offend with the actions on objects :)